FrontRunner: Description

 FrontRunner runs south from Ogden to Provo with a total length of 81.2 mi.
 Before the Pleasant View station was closed, the total length was 88 mi.

-The route uses a portion of the right-of-way of the historic Utah Central Railroad, built in 1869 to connect the First transcontinental railroad with Salt Lake City and acquired by the Union Pacific Railroad in 1878.
-UTA-owned track parallels UP track until Ogden, where, until August 10, 2018 (date of last train), when service to Pleasant View was "Suspended Indefinitely", Union Pacific and Utah Transit Authority share the final 6 mi of track to Pleasant View.
+The route uses a portion of the right-of-way of the historic Utah Central Railroad, built in 1869 to connect the First transcontinental railroad with Salt Lake City and acquired by the Union Pacific Railroad (UP) in 1878.
+UTA-owned track parallels UP track until Ogden, where, until August 10, 2018 (date of last train), when service to Pleasant View was "Suspended Indefinitely", Union Pacific and UTA shared the final 6 mi of track to Pleasant View.

-Most of the route used by FrontRunner is single-tracked (though it runs parallel to UP tracks), with double-track at stations and several other points along the route to allow trains to pass each other.
+Seventy-four percent of the route used by FrontRunner is single-tracked, with double-track at stations and several other points along the route to allow trains to pass each other.
 FrontRunner closely parallels Interstate 15 for most of the route.

 There are about 25 round trips on weekdays between Ogden and Provo (through Salt Lake City).
 Trains run hourly from about 4:30 a.m. to just after midnight on weekdays (increasing to half-hour runs for the morning and evening commutes).
-On Saturdays trains run every hour from about 6 a.m. to 1:30 a.m. on Sunday morning.
-As of August 2017 FrontRunner does not run during most hours of Sundays.
+On Saturdays trains run every hour from about 6 a.m. to 1:30 a.m.
+FrontRunner does not currently operate on Sundays.
 FrontRunner operates some service on holidays other than Thanksgiving, Christmas and the observed Christmas holiday, and New Year's Day and the observed New Year's holiday.
 FrontRunner is a push–pull train locomotive system (with the locomotives running backwards half the time).
 FrontRunner trains face north, regardless of the direction of travel.

 Several stations have a Park and Ride lot.
 There is no charge for parking in these lots, and the number of parking spaces available at each station ranges from "limited" to 874.